, , ,

 Once you see the cost of a professional seedling cart (without heat mats), you’ll see what a difference building it yourself makes!

-The consumables – items that are reasonably expected to wear out – are the power strips and bulbs.
+The consumables—items that are reasonably expected to wear out—are the power strips and bulbs.
 The power strips should last 3 – 5 years, possibly more, while the bulbs have an average lifespan of 20,000 hours.
-Using them 14 hours per day gives almost 4 years of continual use, but normal use is about 4 months for both spring and fall transplants giving a potential 12 years.
-We usually see about 8 – 10 years in our experience.
+Using them 14 hours per day gives almost four years of continual use, but normal use is about four months for both spring and fall transplants, giving a potential 12 years.
+In our experience, we usually see about 8 – 10 years of use.

 Building on a budget

-The pricing example above is for purchasing brand-new equipment all at once, but it doesn’t have to be built this way.
-Your local Craiglist is an excellent option, and you can set alerts for keywords – “wire shelving” for example – to avoid having to search every day.
-Yard or garage sales are other choices, as are used equipment or restaurant supply companies in your area.
+The pricing example above is for purchasing brand-new equipment simultaneously, but it doesn’t have to be built this way.
+Your local Craiglist is an excellent option, and you can set alerts for keywords—”wire shelving,” for example—to avoid having to search every day.
+Yard or garage sales, used equipment, or restaurant supply companies in your area are other choices.
 If you get creative, you’ll find several ways to save money over buying new.

-Spectrum-tuned LED grow light – good idea but doesn’t last long enough for the price.
+Spectrum-tuned LED grow light – good idea, but it doesn’t last long enough for the price.

 Choosing the right bulbs

 You’ll see two different choices in bulbs in the materials list – Plant and Aquarium bulbs vs. Daylight bulbs.
-Both are fluorescent, will last 20,000 hours, but have a different spectrum of light they emit.
+Both are fluorescent and will last 20,000 hours, but they emit a different spectrum of light.
 Red and blue are the two most important colors that plants use, as most of the photosynthetic activity of chlorophyll is in the blue and red frequencies.
-In simple terms, blue wavelengths encourage vegetative growth while red is best for flowering and fruiting.
+In simple terms, blue wavelengths encourage vegetative growth, while red is best for flowering and fruiting.

-The Plant and Aquarium bulbs are tuned towards the red end of the color spectrum, while the Daylight bulbs have more of the blue color to them.
+The Plant and Aquarium bulbs are tuned toward the red end of the spectrum, while the Daylight bulbs are more blue.
 If you are using the grow station exclusively to start seedlings for transplanting, then use the Daylight bulbs.
-For those using the grow rack for growing greens for harvesting, choose one of each type of bulb for each fixture – giving you better coverage of the spectrum.
+For those using the grow rack for growing greens for harvesting, choose one of each type of bulb for each fixture, giving you better coverage of the spectrum.

-LED lights are available and we are testing some, but aren’t ready to recommend any particular brands yet.
-The advertised advantages are a longer-lasting light that uses less power than fluorescent bulbs, with disadvantages being usually higher initial costs and less than optimum real-world lifespan.
-For example, one light we’ve tested cost $30 – which is good – but has started to fail in the second year of use – which is bad.
+LED lights are available, and we are testing some, but we aren’t ready to recommend any particular brands yet.
+The advertised advantages are a longer-lasting light that uses less power than fluorescent bulbs.
+The disadvantages are usually higher initial costs and less than optimum real-world lifespan.
+For example, one light we tested cost $30—which is good—but started to fail in the second year of use, which is bad.

 Commercial LED lighting is extremely expensive and has not – yet – lived up to all of its claims.
-Research is ongoing and in the fairly near future, we expect to see a large shift to more affordable and better LEDs.
+Research is ongoing, and we expect to see a large shift to more affordable and better LEDs soon.

 How much light is needed?